konstantine25b/polymarket_algo/src/scheduler/README.md

 ## Command-Line Options

-- `--interval`: Set the interval between runs in minutes (default: 20)
+- `--interval`: Set the global interval between runs in minutes (default: 20)
+- `--tweet-interval`: Set the interval between tweet fetching runs in minutes (overrides global interval)
+- `--buy-interval`: Set the interval between auto-bidder runs in minutes (overrides global interval)
+- `--sell-interval`: Set the interval between auto-seller runs in minutes (overrides global interval)
 - `--tweets-only`: Only run the tweet fetching job
 - `--predictions-only`: Only run the prediction and trading jobs
 - `--max-tweets`: Maximum number of tweets to fetch (default: 40)